TAILOR-UoB/new_ways_of_publishing/booksource/introduction/index.md

 productive in future with the rapidly changing publishing environment.
 Additionally, multiple publishing outputs require different input formats which forces the duplication of efforts to produce very similar material (e.g. printed pdf, website, blog post, slides, posters).
-We suggest the use of a limited number of input formats that have been supported by most common publishing systems.

-This website provides an introduction to modern authoring tools and publishing systems.
+This roadmap provides an introduction to modern {sec}`sec:aut` and {sec}`sec:formatting-tools`.
 We explore the most broadly adopted authoring and publishing platforms, as well as online collaboration tools to facilitate the creation of shared online material.
-We pay special attention to the possible standardisation of a workflow to minimise the effort of authoring artefacts while maximizing the publishing of various output modalities.
+We pay special attention to the possible standardisation of a workflow to minimise the effort of authoring artefacts while maximizing the range of output modalities.
 Two such publishing systems are Jupyter Book and Quarto for which multiple examples are provided.

 We also provide some use-case examples of a full workflow to generate online